 Geographically, marijuana enthusiasm is highest in the West and the Northeast.
 When it comes to states that do not embrace marijuana, they are largely rural and Southern states.
 Utah is an outlier out West, but it might be getting a contact high when the winds blow in from neighboring states.
 Wisconsin stands in stark contrast to Michigan, but perhaps that’s because Wisconsin residents are too busy drinking to pay much attention to Michigan’s enthusiasm for weed.

-Along with Colorado, The Evergreen State was the first legalize marijuana, a trend that quickly expanded to both Oregon and Alaska.
-Marijuana prices are the second cheapest in the country here, and it has the fifth highest percentage of pot smokers (9.94%).
-Its cannabis-related Google searches are the second highest nationally, but it strangely has the tenth lowest expressed interest on Facebook.
+Along with Colorado, The Evergreen State was the first to legalize marijuana, a trend that quickly expanded to both Oregon and Alaska.
+Marijuana prices are the second cheapest in the country here, and it has the fifth-highest percentage of pot smokers (9.94%).
+Its cannabis-related Google searches are the second-highest nationally, but it strangely has the tenth lowest expressed interest on Facebook.
 Perhaps Washingtonians’ parents keep an eye on the Facebook posts a little more closely than in other states.
 It’s purely speculative, but we’d argue that if the French scholar Alexis de Tokeville visited America today, instead of back in 1831, he might not have written about democracy in America, but instead about marijuana in America, and Washington is the geographic heart of the weed-friendly Pacific Northwest.
-Obviously it would have been his destination of choice.
+Obviously, it would have been his destination of choice.

-Perhaps the reason Oregon only ranks only 17th in cannabis-related Google searches is because the state’s marijuana knowledge is more nuanced, more rooted in the past (1960s).
+Perhaps the reason Oregon only ranks only 17th in cannabis-related Google searches is that the state’s marijuana knowledge is more nuanced, more rooted in the past (the 1960s).
 Marijuana is both legal and plentiful in Oregon, and it’s also home to the cheapest weed in the country.
 Pot smokers make up 9.80% of the population, but maybe the other 90.2% just don’t realize what a bargain it is in Oregon?